Attaulhaleem/Arduino-Maze/README.md

 # Arduino-Maze
 Mapping and solving of closed mazes using the Arduino platform.

+## Details

 This project was made for the Junior Year Robotics Competition (JYRC) 2022 held in Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).

-Competition rules are explained in the JYRC statement.
+The competition rules are explained [here](https://github.com/Attaulhaleem/Arduino-Maze/blob/main/doc/).

 Ragnar is the robot which maps the maze and transmits data to Flokki via Bluetooth.